Regional Management (NYSE:RM) Upgraded to Sell at ValuEngine

-Regional Management (NYSE:RM) was upgraded by analysts at ValuEngine from a “strong sell” rating to a “sell” rating in a research report issued to clients and investors on Tuesday, ValuEngine reports.
+ValuEngine upgraded shares of Regional Management (NYSE:RM) from a strong sell rating to a sell rating in a research note published on Tuesday morning, ValuEngine reports.

-Several other equities analysts have also recently issued reports on RM.
-Zacks Investment Research upgraded Regional Management from a “sell” rating to a “hold” rating in a research note on Wednesday, August 12th.
-JMP Securities dropped their target price on Regional Management from $35.00 to $20.00 and set an “outperform” rating on the stock in a research report on Thursday, May 7th.
-Finally, BMO Capital Markets reissued an “outperform” rating and set a $33.00 price target on shares of Regional Management in a report on Sunday, August 16th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and two have assigned a buy rating to the company.
-The company presently has a consensus rating of “Hold” and an average price target of $22.33.
+RM has been the topic of several other research reports.
+BMO Capital Markets reissued an outperform rating and set a $33.00 price target on shares of Regional Management in a research report on Sunday, August 16th.
+Zacks Investment Research upgraded shares of Regional Management from a sell rating to a hold rating in a research note on Wednesday, August 12th.
+Finally, JMP Securities cut their price target on Regional Management from $35.00 to $20.00 and set an outperform rating on the stock in a research report on Thursday, May 7th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and two have assigned a buy rating to the company’s stock.
+Regional Management presently has a consensus rating of Hold and an average target price of $22.33.

-In other Regional Management news, Director Basswood Capital Management, L acquired 2,941 shares of the firm’s stock in a transaction on Wednesday, August 12th.
-The stock was purchased at an average cost of $18.00 per share, for a total transaction of $52,938.00.
-The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
-Company insiders own 11.90% of the company’s stock.
+In other news, Director Basswood Capital Management, L purchased 3,144 shares of the company’s stock in a transaction that occurred on Monday, August 10th.
+The shares were bought at an average price of $18.34 per share, for a total transaction of $57,660.96.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+11.90% of the stock is owned by insiders.

-Hedge funds have recently modified their holdings of the stock.
-Engineers Gate Manager LP bought a new position in Regional Management in the 2nd quarter worth approximately $297,000.
-Bank of America Corp DE increased its position in Regional Management by 14.4% in the 2nd quarter.
-Bank of America Corp DE now owns 29,322 shares of the credit services provider’s stock worth $519,000 after buying an additional 3,697 shares during the period.
-Goldman Sachs Group Inc. grew its holdings in shares of Regional Management by 74.8% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 69,000 shares of the credit services provider’s stock worth $1,222,000 after purchasing an additional 29,534 shares in the last quarter.
-Russell Investments Group Ltd. acquired a new stake in shares of Regional Management during the 2nd quarter worth approximately $272,000.
-Finally, WINTON GROUP Ltd grew its holdings in shares of Regional Management by 338.5% during the 2nd quarter.
-WINTON GROUP Ltd now owns 129,654 shares of the credit services provider’s stock worth $2,296,000 after purchasing an additional 100,085 shares in the last quarter.
-79.09% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the business.
+First Trust Advisors LP raised its position in Regional Management by 4.8% during the second quarter.
+First Trust Advisors LP now owns 18,156 shares of the credit services provider’s stock worth $322,000 after acquiring an additional 825 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in shares of Regional Management by 51.4% during the first quarter.
+BNP Paribas Arbitrage SA now owns 2,662 shares of the credit services provider’s stock worth $36,000 after purchasing an additional 904 shares in the last quarter.
+WINTON GROUP Ltd raised its position in shares of Regional Management by 4.6% during the 1st quarter.
+WINTON GROUP Ltd now owns 29,569 shares of the credit services provider’s stock worth $404,000 after purchasing an additional 1,310 shares during the last quarter.
+Alliancebernstein L.P. lifted its stake in Regional Management by 21.7% in the 1st quarter.
+Alliancebernstein L.P. now owns 14,600 shares of the credit services provider’s stock valued at $199,000 after buying an additional 2,600 shares in the last quarter.
+Finally, Bank of America Corp DE lifted its stake in Regional Management by 14.4% in the 2nd quarter.
+Bank of America Corp DE now owns 29,322 shares of the credit services provider’s stock valued at $519,000 after buying an additional 3,697 shares in the last quarter.
+Institutional investors own 79.09% of the company’s stock.

 Regional Management Corp., a diversified consumer finance company, provides various installment loan products primarily to customers with limited access to consumer credit from banks, thrifts, credit card companies, and other traditional lenders.
 The company offers small and large installment loans; loans to finance the purchase of furniture, appliances, and other retail products; insurance products, including credit life, credit accident and health, credit property, vehicle single interest, and credit involuntary unemployment insurance; collateral protection insurance; and property insurance, as well as reinsurance products.